ManMetGames/ProgrammingEssentials/docs/Lessons/methods.md

 <h3>A Few Notes</h3>
 <ul>
-<li>You may have noticed that we're now starting to write lines of code that don't have semi-colons at the end.
-As a rule, semi-colons are only needed at the end of lines that are instructions, as they terminate the line, and tell the computer to run the line of code.
-As method declarations are just setting up code to be run later, they themselves don't need semi-colons, only the lines inside of them that contain instructions to be run later do!</li>
+<li>You may have noticed that we're now starting to write lines of code that don't have semicolons at the end.
+As a rule, semicolons are only needed at the end of lines that are instructions, as they terminate the line, and tell the computer to run the line of code.
+As method declarations are just setting up code to be run later, they themselves don't need semicolons, only the lines inside of them that contain instructions to be run later do!</li>

 <li>The order of your methods isn't actually important, as the flow of code we discussed in Chapter 1 is actually only important when we're inside a method.
 By convention however, it's best to have your variable declarations up at the top, followed by your methods.</li>
 </ul>